Lokono: History

 The Arawakan languages may have developed in the Orinoco River Valley, and subsequently spread widely as speakers migrated, becoming the region's most extensive language family by the time of European contact.
 The group that identified as the Arawak or Lokono settled the coastal and river valley areas of what is now Guyana, Suriname, French Guiana, Barbados and parts of the island of Trinidad.

 While the Spanish rapidly colonized the Caribbean islands, the Lokono and other mainland peoples resisted colonization for a much longer period.
 The Spanish were unable to subdue them throughout the 16th century.
 However, with increased encroachment from other European powers in the early 17th century, the Lokono allied with Spain against the neighboring Kalina (Caribs), who had allied with the English and Dutch.
 Subsequently, the Lokono engaged in trading relationships with the Europeans, an arrangement that led to prosperity.
 However, economic and social changes in the region in the early 19th century, including the end of the plantation economy, adversely affected the Lokono, and their population began to decline.

 In the 20th century, the Lokono supplemented their traditional agricultural economy by selling fish and lumber and through migrant labor.
 Their population has begun to rise again.
 Approximately 10,000 Lokono are living in Venezuela, Guyana, Suriname, and French Guiana, as well as thousands of others with Lokono ancestry.

 Guyana

-The Lokono are one of three Amerind peoples living in coastal Guyana.
+The Lokono are one of three Amerindian peoples living in coastal Guyana.
 The other two are the Kalihna and Warau.
 Historically, they had matrilineal, agrarian societies.
 In the 18th century, Dutch colonists hired them as fishermen and salt miners, but they were not enslaved.
 In the 19th century, Lokono people worked under the English colonists.
 Lokono have often intermarried with Afro-Guyanese people, and their children are accepted as being Amerind.
 By the 20th century, many of them assimilated in part to the Afro-Guyanese and Indo-Guyanese cultures; however, they have taken efforts to keep their Lokono language alive in their communities.
 In 1989, John Peter Bennet (Arawak) wrote an An Arawak-English Dictionary.
 In the 20th century, schools have implemented a 10-month language programme for Lokono children.